18th Call for Proposals

 CFC is proud to play a catalytic role in promoting and supporting poverty alleviation through commodity- focused development.

-Ambassador of Rwanda visits CFC
+Ambassador of the Republic of Iraq visits CFC